Rush Limbaugh, a radio program that meets and surpasses all audience expectations on a daily basis.

 Okay, I don't think that it is, but she obviously does.

-The Democrats obviously, for those of you who think that the uh the polling on this is dismal for the Republican, it's really harmful.
+The Democrats, obviously, for those of you who think that the polling on this is dismal for the Republicans, it's really harmful.

-The Democrats are taking a little bit different approach to this because I asked questions last week, and I think these are really timely questions that these guys in the Democratic Party, who for four years have been absent on the idea that we even have an enemy.
+The Democrats are taking a little bit different approach to this because I asked questions last week, and I think these are really timely questions.

-They don't want any prisons, they don't want any interrogations, they don't want any national security agency monitoring of terrorist phone calls into this country or out of this country.
+They don't want any National Security Agency monitoring of terrorist phone calls into this country or out of this country.

 The Patriot Act.